 In today’s highly accelerated business environment, digital transformation is a must.
 Companies and firms that ignore evolving technologies and industry-altering software advances will inevitably fall behind and see their market share shrink.
 But how exactly is digital transformation put into practice?

 At a fundamental level, digital transformation is realized through new workflow actions taken to digitize business operations.
 In the early days of digital technology in the workplace, this could mean anything from storing documents on a virtual server to shifting to email for direct communications.
 More recently, digitizing business operations often revolves around sophisticated software, cloud computing, Internet-of-Things, artificial intelligence, and big data processing to support a new go-to-market strategy.

 At BluLogix, we help our clients to transform the way they manage billing and realize revenue.
 Our agile monetization platform, BluIQ, goes beyond the automation of billing processes to power every department involved in executing, tracking, managing, and monitoring the performance of delivering as-a-Service offerings.
-From enabling subscription and usage billing to managing provisioning and orchestration and countless more, BluLogix has facilitated digital transformation for partners in industries including SaaS, UCaaS, IoT, and Cloud Computing.
+From enabling subscription and usage billing to managing provisioning and orchestration and countless more, BluLogix has facilitated digital transformation for partners in industries including Software-as-a-Service, UCaaS, IoT, and Cloud Computing.

 All of the above examples reflect efforts to leverage the strategic advantages of digitization.
 But digital transformation is not just about implementing a new software stack or digitizing business processes.
 In fact, the most significant change a business needs to make for a successful digital transformation has nothing to do with investing in digital technology.
 The most important aspect of digital transformation is a cultural shift within a company.